Proxima: Near-storage Acceleration for Graph-based Approximate Nearest Neighbor Search in 3D NAND: Graph Search

 \subsection{PQ Distance-based Search}

-Graph ANN search algorithms \cite{hnsw, nsg, diskann} incur hundreds to thousands of distance computations, but most do not contribute to the final results.
+Graph ANNS algorithms \cite{hnsw, nsg, diskann} incur hundreds to thousands of distance computations, but most do not contribute to the final results.
 A natural idea is to approximate them. \Design traverses the graph using the approximate distance obtained by PQ~\cite{product_quantization}.
 PQ splits vectors into $M$ subdimensions and encodes each vector $x$ into a $M\cdot \log_{2}C$-bit code, where $C$ is the number of centroids of each subdimension from $k$-means.
 Each subvector of $x$ is quantized into its $k$-means centroid and encoded with centroid index of $\log_{2}C$ bits.
 PQ approximates the distance $\hat{dist}$ between query $q$ and $x$:

-where $\mathbf{ADT}_i$ is the Asymmetric Distance Table computed as we receive $q$, which holds distances between subvector $q_i$ of $q$ and the $C$ centroids of subdimension $i$; ${c}_i$ is the centroid index of subvector $x_i$ of $x$.
+where $\mathbf{ADT}_i$ is the asymmetric distance table (ADT) computed as we receive $q$, which holds distances between subvector $q_i$ of $q$ and the $C$ centroids of subdimension $i$; ${c}_i$ is the centroid index of subvector $x_i$ of $x$.
 PQ approximate distance $\hat{dist}$ is computed by summing the distance between each subvector of $q$ and the quantized subvector of $x$.
 Therefore, a total of $M$ LUTs (Look Up Table) and additions are needed for each distance computation.
 Fig.~\ref{fig:gap_pq}-(b) depicts an example of computing the ADT and final PQ distance for $D=4, M=2, C=3$.
 Note that \Design only uses PQ during the search process.
 The graph index is built using existing algorithms \cite{hnsw, nsg, diskann} with full-precision coordinates to ensure correct structure.